onprint/onprint-sdk-js/README.md

 "private / do not call directly" functions are identified with a prefix underscore like in *_getChildren()*.

 ### Configuration
-Onprint API can be called in two different ways: Https most of the time, and Http for Enriched Images search.
+The Onprint API can be called two different ways: Https most of the time, and Http for Enriched Images search.
 In *config.js* you will find both base urls.
 You may not change them unless we invite you to do so.

 ```